exazyme/JaxRK/README.md

 $ pytest test/
 ```
 will install the package into your python path.
 Changes to files in the directory are reflected in the python package when loaded.
-If you want to send pull requests, use autopep8 for ensuring the correct style (install using `pip install autopep8`).
-We use the parameters `autopep8 --in-place -a -a`.
+If you want to send pull requests, use the tool `black` for ensuring the correct style.

-To register our git hooks, in the repository root execute
+To browse the documentation, use

 ```
-$ git config --local core.hooksPath .githooks/
+pdoc --docformat google jaxrk
 ```